amrav/amrav.github.io/_posts/2015-04-18-net-neutrality-convictions-confusions.md

 ---
 layout: post
-title: Net Neutrality - Convictions and Confusions
+title: "Net Neutrality: Convictions and Confusions"
 ---
 A poor and highly vocal debate is happening over net neutrality in India.
 After many discussions and much confusion, here's what I think.